ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+timber.&#x27; If the plan is even-half so
+good as represented it cannot fail to
+prove very valuable. -; This is the
 paragraph:-&quot; -I&#x27;discovered many years
 ago that wood could be made to last
 longer &#x27;than iron in the ground, but